Interdisciplinary Arts & Sciences Graduate Office staff support the administrative and advising functions of the MFA program.

 Kate comes to UW Bothell with a background in enrollment management, student advising, study abroad leadership and administration, and teaching.
 Kate holds a M.A. in International Education from SIT Graduate Institute and a B.A. in Anthropology from Connecticut College.
 Contact Kate

-As Graduate Staff Assistant, Meshell assists the IAS Graduate Office with program promotion, student recruitment, and administrative support.
-She works with current and prospective students in all three IAS graduate programs, and is available to answer questions concerning applications, registration, and any of the other details of life in graduate school.
+As Graduate Staff Assistant, Frances assists the IAS Graduate Office with program promotion, student recruitment, and administrative support.
+They work with current and prospective students in all three IAS graduate programs, and they are available to answer questions concerning applications, registration, and any of the other details of life in graduate school.

 Creative Writing and Poetics Librarian